Mary-Pronina/TheOffice-HR-Analytics-SQL/README.md

 </table>

  The full SQL script used to create and populate the database tables can be found below.
-It includes `CREATE TABLE`, `INSERT`, and `UPDATE` statements for the fictional Dunder Mifflin HR system.
+It includes `CREATE TABLE`, `INSERT`, and `UPDATE` statements for the fictional Dunder Mifflin HR system: